Edit Blog Post

 My new favorite bird, I first saw the Motmot at the Akumal Monkey Sanctuary, near their cenote.
 I learned that the bird carves deep nests in the soft limestone of cenotes, so I was on the lookout for it at every cenote we visited.
 This Turquoise-Browed Motmot, one of six species of Motmots, was at Cenote Dos Ojos, swinging its tail back and forth in their characteristic pendulum motion.

-on a snorkel with Doctor Dive and had an outstanding guide, (an Italian named Nico), who was very good at pointing out all the different fish and animals, then surfacing to tell us their names.
+Nico), who was very good at pointing out all the different fish and animals, then surfacing to tell us their names.
 We saw several sea turtles, sting rays, a yellow spotted moray eel, lobster and more fish than I could possibly name.
 The coral looked a little tired and in some places showed a lot of damage, but there was still a good amount of wildlife to see.

 Bacalar: An easy day trip (one hour driving) from Mahahual, the Bacalar Lagoon is spectacular.
 The name Bacalar means “seven colors” in Maya, which is a perfect description of this body of fresh water.
 Like the whole peninsula, the bottom of the lake is white limestone and where the water is shallow it is the palest shade of turquoise, fading to deeper shades of turquoise, green and blue where the lagoon is deeper.
 There are several cenotes in the lagoon and at the edge of each the color abruptly changes from light turquoise to the darkest navy blue.
-I had always thought of cenotes as places surrounded by jungle, holes through the limestone cap into
+I had always thought of cenotes as places surrounded by jungle, holes through the limestone cap into the freshwater aquifer that is so close to the surface all over the peninsula.
+The cenotes

 These bats were in the cenote of the Akumal Monkey Sanctuary, although in the late afternoons I heard bats squeaking to each other in each of the cenotes we visited.